EU AI Act Compliance Guide: What Insurance, Fintech, and Healthcare Companies Must Do Before August 2026

 The Penalties Are Real

-The EU has already established the European AI Office to oversee enforcement, and national competent authorities are being set up across member states.
+For a mid-market company doing EUR 100 million in revenue, a high-risk violation could mean a EUR 3 million fine.
+That's not a rounding error on your P&L. The EU has already established the European AI Office to oversee enforcement, and national competent authorities are being set up across member states.
 The enforcement infrastructure is being built in parallel with the compliance deadlines.
+The EU AI Act's maximum penalty of EUR 35 million or 7% of global turnover is nearly double GDPR's maximum fine.

 Is Your AI System "High-Risk"?
 Here's How to Tell

 If your AI system makes or influences decisions about people's credit, insurance coverage, or healthcare, it is almost certainly classified as high-risk under Annex III of the EU AI Act.
 Credit scoring, claims processing, medical diagnostics, underwriting, and loan approval are all explicitly listed.
+If you're deploying AI that makes or influences decisions about people's money, health, or insurance — it's almost certainly high-risk.

 The Four Risk Tiers